PhilSorgenfrei/ML_models/README.md

 #### Credit_card_fraud_detection
 This notebooks attempts to predict fraudulent credit card transactions using a gradient boosted decision tree

+#### Contextual Multi-Armed Bandits
+This notebooks is a gentle introduction to the Multi-Armed Bandit problem

 #### TB_Xray_02
 This notebook attempts detection of TB on X-ray images using various image transformations as well as incorporating a pre-trained image classifier through the tensorflow hub functionality